-The Council has lent money to CIFCO Ltd to invest in commercial property and Gateway 14 Ltd to develop an employment site for economic regeneration at market rates of interest.
-If CIFCO Ltd or Gateway 14 Ltd default on loan repayments the Council has the right to repossess assets and recover funds.

-The Council manages the credit risk inherent in its loans for service purposes, financial guarantees and loan commitments in line with its published Investment Strategy
+The Council has lent money to CIFCO Ltd to invest in commercial property at market rates of interest.
+If CIFCO Ltd default on loan repayments the Council has the right to repossess assets and recover funds.
+The Council manages the credit risk inherent in its loans for service purposes, financial guarantees and loan commitments in line with its published Investment Strategy.

 Loss allowances on loan commitments have been calculated by reference to predicted future repayments of interest and principal discounted to adjust for current and forecast economic conditions.
-They are determined to have suffered a significant increase in credit risk when there are changes in the circumstances of CIFCO Ltd or Gateway 14 Ltd being able to make repayments and they are determined to be credit-impaired when loan repayments are not made.
+They are determined to have suffered a significant increase in credit risk when there are changes in circumstances of CIFCO Ltd being able to make repayments and they are determined to be credit-impaired when loan repayments are not made.